 - A. In response to His Son's perfect fulfillment of all that God's righteousness demands, God the Father is pleased! - B. And the Father spoke it at this first Trinitarian baptism which established your baptism.
-The Father said,
+Trinitarian because the Spirit descended, the Son was baptized, and the Father spoke:

-Luke 3:22: "and the Holy Spirit descended on him in bodily form, like a dove; and a voice came from heaven, 'You are my beloved Son; with you I am well pleased.""
+Luke 3:22: "You are my beloved Son; with you I am well pleased."

-- C. But someone will ask, "But since Jesus and the Father are one, haven't they loved each other from eternity and have always been pleased with each other from eternity?!" - D. Yes of course, but now the Heavenly Father spoke from the perspective of His One and Only Son being loved - not in the sense of an affection love - but in the sense of fully acknowledging this sacrificial offering that the Son was engaging in for the salvation of sinners...the

-Father is saying I love you as you are about to willingly take upon yourself the foulness of sin so as to remove the filth of all sin...I love you as my Son who is going to sacrifice Himself for sinners...who is obedient also to my righteousness which includes having mercy and grace for helpless sinners.
-I am pleased with you also in the sense dear Son that I will accept your perfect fulfillment in your life of my holy Law and I will accept your perfect payment for all sin as you spill your blood for all of these my people!

-- E. And the fact is that everything that Jesus was and did is for YOU dear Christian.
-Therefore, YOU are beloved of the Father since the Father called Jesus "beloved," God is well-pleased with YOU since He proclaimed that He was and is well-pleased with Jesus. - F. Christ's baptism is proof that this is true, because on that day He joined Himself to you.
-Your baptism into Christ is proof also, because on that day you were joined to Christ. - G. Jesus was baptized, so behold the right way for life: in Christ, God is well-pleased with you!
+- C. But someone will ask, "But since Jesus and the Father are one, haven't they loved each other from eternity and have always been pleased with each other from eternity?!" - D. Yes of course, but now the Heavenly Father spoke from the perspective of loving His One and Only Son while fully acknowledging the sacrificial offering He was about to engage in for you and me to be saved...the Father is saying I love you as you are about to willingly take upon yourself the foulness of sin so as to remove the filth of all sin...I love you as my Son who is going to sacrifice Himself for sinners...who is obedient also to my righteousness which includes having mercy and grace for helpless sinners.
+I am pleased with you also in the sense dear Son that I will accept your perfect fulfillment in your life of my holy Law and I will accept your perfect payment for all sin as you spill your blood for all of these my people! - E. And the fact is, everything that Jesus was and did was for YOU dear Christian.
+Therefore, YOU are beloved of the Father since the Father called Jesus "beloved," and God is well-pleased with YOU since He proclaimed that He was well-pleased with Jesus. - F. Christ's baptism is proof that this is true, because on that day He joined Himself to you.
+Your baptism into Christ is proof also, because on that day you were joined to Christ.

+- G. Jesus was baptized, so behold the right way for life: in Christ, God is well-pleased with you! - P The peace of God, which passes all understanding, keep your hearts and minds in Christ Jesus.